vondoRishi/4-RNA-seq/README.md

 * [AfterQC](https://github.com/OpenGene/AfterQC)  { installation [guide](https://github.com/vondoRishi/4-RNA-seq/blob/master/AfterQC%20install.md) .}

 # Execution
-Before execution please define the project in the variables of 4-rna-seq.config file.
+Before execution please define the project variables inside **4-rna-seq.config** file.
 These values will be used by different scripts of this pipeline.
-First define PROJAPPL variable as used for installing **MultiQC**
+First define PROJAPPL variable as used for installing **MultiQC**.

 ```bash
 cd myProjectDir